dart-lang/pana/test/api_analysis/README.md

 target:
   # The dependencies of the target package.
   # This array uses a similar format as the pubspec to specify dependencies and constraints.
-  # The target package must only depend on package releases specified in .packages .
+  # The target package must only depend on package releases specified in .releases .
   dependencies:
     - name: foo
       # The version constraint itself is not important, but it is typically chosen to match two available releases, one of which is installed as a dependency of the target, and the other is allowed but may have a different public API.